temporalio/cli/docs/cmd-options/reject-condition.md

 	- cli
 ---

+Alias: **-n**
 Optional flag for rejecting Queries based on Workflow state.
 Valid values are "not_open" and "not_completed_cleanly".